 Can Annual Returns once filed can be revised/amended subsequently?

 The Option of amendment of Annual Returns has not been provided under section 44 or rule 80.
-Thus, it appears that once the annual returns are filed, it would be considered as final and no further amendment would be possible.
+Thus, it appears that once the annual returns are filed, it would be considered as final and no further amendments would be possible.
+Therefore, it is important to make sure you file your GSTR accurately.
+GSTR filing can be complex and therefore, it is best to take professional help.
+Tax2win’s tax experts can help you file your GSTR accurately and in a timely manner.
+Hire a tax expert now!

 Are there any documents that need to be submitted along with the Annual Returns?